PatrickCallaghan/datastax-titan-example/README.md

 This is a simply traversal with some filtering on age.

+## Setup
+You will need to download [titan](https://github.com/thinkaurelius/titan/wiki/Downloads) and install to use this demo.
+You will also need to start elasticsearch (included with titan).

+{TITAN_INTALL}/bin/elasticsearch

 ## Schema Setup
 Note : This will use the keyspace "datastax_titan_demo".